AdityaSakpal-19/HUL-Financial-Analysis/README.md

 ## 📌 Project Objective

-To analyze and visualize the **financial performance of Hindustan Unilever Ltd. (HUL)** over a 6-year period (FY20–FY25).
+To analyze and visualize the **financial performance of Hindustan Unilever Ltd. (HUL)** from (FY20–FY25).
 The project was executed in two parts:
 - **Excel-based financial modeling** for in-depth metric calculation and trend identification
 - **Power BI dashboard** for creating interactive, stakeholder-ready visual insights